Fraternity and Sorority Housing Policies

 - A group can qualify for lease renewal if the organization is in good standing with the University as defined by the Student Life Office.

 Meal Plan Changes

-Participants joining a Greek organization that has a dining plan (commercial kitchen) and moving into Greek housing may cancel their dining plan on or before 5 pm, September 5, 2013 for the Fall semester and 5 pm, January 23, 2014 for the Spring semester and receive a prorated refund.
-To cancel their dining plan, participants must return a completed change form (available from the Housing and Dining Services office), Greek financial sign-over form for the meal plan and signed documentation of the move on the Greek organization letterhead to be verified and approved by the Housing and Dining Services Assignments Office.
-Documents must be received by 5 pm, September 5, 2013 for the Fall semester and 5 pm, January 23, 2014 for the Spring semester.
+Participants joining a Greek organization that has a dining plan (commercial kitchen) and moving into Greek housing may cancel their dining plan on or before 5 pm, September 5, 2013 for the fall semester and 5 pm, January 23, 2014 for the spring semester and receive a prorated refund.
+To cancel their dining plan, participants must return a completed change form (available from the Dining Services office), Greek financial sign-over form for the meal plan and signed documentation of the move on the Greek organization letterhead to be verified and approved by the Housing Services office.
+Documents must be received by 5 pm, September 5, 2013 for the fall semester and 5 pm, January 23, 2014 for the spring semester.

 Participants joining a Greek organization that has a dining plan (commercial kitchen), but remaining in non-Greek housing may reduce their dining plan the week following formal rush period to a Yellow plan and receive a prorated refund.
-To reduce their dining plan, participants must return a completed change form (available from the Housing and Dining Services office), financial sign-over form for the meal plan and signed documentation of the membership on the Greek organization letterhead and verified and approved by the Housing and Dining Assignments Office.
+To reduce their dining plan, participants must return a completed change form (available from the Dining Services office), financial sign-over form for the meal plan and signed documentation of the membership on the Greek organization letterhead and verified and approved by the Housing Services office.

 Participants joining a Greek organization without a dining plan (commercial kitchen) are not permitted to reduce their dining plan.

 When a participant joins a Greek organization, changes will be made in accordance with other Carnegie Mellon University policies and the terms of the dining agreement.